mattermost/docs/source/developer/localization.rst

 1 - Build Mattermost on your machine following the `Developer Machine Setup Guides <https://docs.mattermost.com/developer/dev-setup.html>`__.

-2 - Download a copy of your translations to your local machine by going to the language of your choice, e.g. `German <https://translate.mattermost.com/projects/mattermost/mattermost-server_master/de/>` -> Files -> Download original translation file (JSON file)
+2 - Download a copy of your translations to your local machine by going to the language of your choice, e.g. `German <https://translate.mattermost.com/projects/mattermost/mattermost-server_master/de/>` > Files > Download original translation file (``.json`` file).

 3 - Copy the generated [locale].json files to the corresponding directories: